Star Time (album)

+was released in the UK and Europe, with the latter including Brown's most recent hit not included on the box set, Living In America.

 In 2003, the album was ranked number 79 on Rolling Stone magazine's list of the 500 greatest albums of all time.
 It was the second-highest ranking box set on the list.
 In 2012, it moved up to 75, while in its 2020 revision, it moved to number 54.

 Track listing

 Adapted from CD booklet's liner notes.